-If you don't have filé powder (ground bay leaves) then you can substitute actual bay leaves.
-The flavor will not be as powerful, but rather more subtle.
+If you don't have filé powder (ground bay leaves), then you can substitute actual bay leaves.
+The flavor will not be as robust, but rather more subtle.
 Either way, you will be left with a dish that you'll keep coming back to!

 - 2 cups white, medium grain rice